ealvarezabasto/Splunk-SIEM-Development-Projects/Splunk Apps & Add-Ons.md

 ## Splunk Apps & Add-Ons

 **Purpose:** Add-ons extend the functionality of the Splunk platform and provide required field extractions, lookups, saved searches, and others.
+* Add-On: To fetch data and parse data
+* App: For dashboard creation

 ### 1. Splunk Add-on for Unix and Linux: For Data Parsing purposes